-Sitting atop Mercedes' prestigious SL-Class lineup, the redesigned SL65 AMG is an exercise in glorious, wretched excess.
+Sitting atop Mercedes' prestigious SL-Class lineup, the SL65 AMG is an exercise in glorious, wretched excess.
 With a 621-horsepower V12, a hedonistic interior and more technology than the space shuttle, this hardtop convertible is far more than anyone strictly needs.
 Therein, of course, lies its appeal.

-Hiding under a new carbon fiber and aluminum engine cover is a revised version of the absurdly powerful 6.0-liter twin-turbo V12 used in the outgoing model.
+Hiding under a carbon fiber and aluminum engine cover is a revised version of the absurdly powerful 6.0-liter twin-turbo V12 used in the outgoing model.
 Changes to the mill include new turbochargers with an enlarged spiral cross-section, new manifolds and wastegate channels optimized for increased airflow.
 Horsepower is up by 17 ponies while torque stands pat at 738 lb-ft (!), which should be enough for even the most insatiable of power junkies.

 Gone is the V12's former partner in crime, Mercedes's sturdy but outdated five-speed gearbox (which was previously the automaker's only gearbox capable of withstanding the massive torque generated by the big motor).
 In its place is a strengthened seven-speed automatic that provides increased fuel economy and quicker sprint times.
 Four shift modes are available - Controlled Efficiency (will any owner ever use this mileage-enhancing setting?), Sport, Sport plus and Manual.

 Compared with its predecessor, which employed steel construction, the aluminum-bodied SL65 AMG sheds 254 lbs. for a curb weight of 4,299 lbs.
 An active sports suspension system helps keep the mass in check during cornering maneuvers and features a Sport setting for reduced body roll and tighter damping.
 Electro-mechanical power steering is specially tuned for a faster ratio than the standard SL.